Courting Your Horse

 Develop a Stable Seat Without Leaving the House

 Many riding problems can be solved before you sit on your horse.
 For instance, do you consistently lose your left or right stirrup?
-Does your saddle seem to always slip to the same side every time you ride?
-When your horse halts does your body fall forward over his withers?
-Does your riding instructor […]
+Does your saddle always slip to the same side every time you ride?
+When your horse halts, does your body fall forward over his withers?
+Does your riding instructor nag you about […]

 Read More